-Copies of the most recent EEO Random Audit Public Notice and a sample EEO Audit Letter are attached as Attachment G. The letter well illustrates the seriousness of such an audit, as well as the importance of adequate record keeping and detailed compliance with each of the sub-sections of the Commission's EEO regulations.
-It is recommended that any licensee that is subject to an EEO audit or other inquiry or investigation, seek the advice of communications counsel early enough in the process so there is sufficient time for such counsel to evaluate all pertinent issues relative to the particular licensee or station, to assist in determining what documents and other information should be provided, and to review in advance any draft response to the FCC.
+Copies of the an EEO Random Audit Public Notice and a sample EEO Audit Letter are attached as Attachment G. The letter illustrates the seriousness of such an audit, as well as the importance of adequate recordkeeping and detailed compliance with each of the sub-sections of the Commission's EEO regulations.
+Any licensee that becomes the subject to an EEO audit or other FCC inquiry or investigation should immediately seek the advice of communications counsel so there is sufficient time for counsel to evaluate all pertinent issues relating to the inquiry, to assist in determining what documents and other information should be provided to the FCC, and to draft or review any proposed response to the FCC.